stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ```

 Now your project is safely stored in your GitHub repository, and you can access it from anywhere!
+And you have gained one more way to document your new package ;-)

 ## Test the module on open COSMOS